HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Experiments

 \subsection{Simulated Tasks}

 We choose MountainCar, LunarLander, Swimmer in Gym\cite{brockman2016openai} and Reacher, 3Dball in ml-agents\cite{nandy2018unity}.
+All environments are shown in Fig. \ref{fig_env}.
 These five environments are all non-time-aligned and represent different characteristics, including two kinds of tasks can be effectively described by a single goal observation or a sequence of key observations rather than a single goal.
+Specially, the MountainCar and LunarLander can be viewed as a single goal environment, while the Swimmer and 3Dball can be viewed as a sequence of goal environment.
+And Reacher is more complex that it can be viewed as a mixing environment.
+More details about environments will discuss below.
 Experiments in these environments can show the universality of our method.

 MountainCar: The goal is to have the car reach the target point.
 The target is on top of a hill on the right-hand side of the car.
+If the car reaches it or goes beyond, the episode terminates.
+This means the number of steps of each episode is changing, which is a typical non-time-aligned environment.
+On the left-hand side, there is another hill.
+Climbing this hill can be used to gain potential energy and accelerate towards the target.
+On top of this second hill, the car cannot go further than a position equal to -1, as if there was a wall.
+Hitting this limit does not generate a penalty.